Terms of business

-GEM & Co Financial Services LLP does not handle clients’ money.
+Gem & Co Financial Services Ltd does not handle clients’ money.
 We never handle cash or accept a cheque made out to us, unless the cheque is in settlement of charges or disbursements for which we have sent you an invoice.

 We will also make arrangements for all your investments to be registered in your name unless you first instruct us otherwise in writing.
 We will forward you all documents showing ownership of your investments as soon as practicable after we receive them, where a number of documents are due involving a series of transactions, we normally hold each document until the series is complete, then forward them to you.

 6. Payment of fees

 We will discuss your payment options with you and answer any questions you have.
 We will not charge you anything until you have agreed how we are to be paid.
 We will set out our charges separately and we will tell you if you have to pay VAT when you engage us.
 The “Engagement Letter” and these Terms will together form your contractual relationship with us.

 Our charging structure is flexible, so as to best suit the work you have asked us to carry out.
 It is not possible to set out the many and various circumstances and services that may attach to different charging structures here, but we will agree that specifically with you, in writing, before we start work.